TTP

 Sometimes vehicles will be waved through once the police see that a foreigner is driving.
 However, you should never assume you won't have to stop!
 Make certain you understand the signal the officer is giving to you.
 If the signal is to stop and you keep going, you may be in serious trouble.

-If you are involved in an accident - even when not found at fault - a Breathalyzer or blood test is almost always mandatory.
 If you are not considered responsible for the accident, positive test results will not be used against you by the police.
 However, they may be used by an insurance company as grounds to deny an accident claim.

-The unofficial "protocol" for military and Jandarma (Gendarme, paramilitary police) checkpoints in the eastern provinces at night is to turn on the vehicle's inside lights and dim the headlights while stopping for inspection.
-If your vehicle has tinted glass, roll down the driver's side window.
-This makes it easier for soldiers to safely identify and check the vehicle and its occupants.
-During this type of inspection, remain calm, do not make any quick movements and obey instructions.
+The unofficial “protocol” for military and Jandarma (Gendarme, paramilitary police) checkpoints in the eastern provinces at night is to turn on the vehicle’s inside lights and dim the headlights while stopping for inspection.

-Turkish Driving Habits & Customs
+Turkish Driving Habits

 Defensive Driving

-Tom's Turkish Road Warrior Driving Tips
+Road Warrior Driving Tips

-Driving During Ramazan (Ramadan)
+Driving During Ramazan

-Documents & Vehicle Equipment
+Documents & Equipment

 Where to Get Good Maps

-Turkish Highway Signs & Terminology
+Highway Signs &Words

 Safe Driving